qichao-arlo-wang/RISC-V32I_CPU/team_statements/pipeline.md

 - **Red**: additional mux signals for execution stage
 - **Green**: add-on signals to writeback stage.

+Code from single cycle stage was built on in the pipeline branch.
+After it has been tested vigorously, further work such as cache was done on top of it.

 ## 5 stage

 ### 1. Fetch